jquery-form/form/README.md

 Identifies the element(s) in the page to be updated with the server response.
 This value may be specified as a jQuery selection string, a jQuery object, or a DOM element.

 ### type
-The method in which the form data should be submitted, 'GET' or 'POST'.
+The HTTP method to use for the request (e.g. 'POST', 'GET', 'PUT').
+An alias for `method` option.
+Overridden by the `method` value if both are present.

 ### uploadProgress
 Callback function to be invoked with upload progress information (if supported by the browser).
 The callback is passed the following arguments: